The Leftover Woman by Jean Kwok (HarperCollins)

 Barack Obama, America’s first biracial president, is nearing the end of his second term in office when Mira Jacob’s six-year-old son Z becomes aware of differences in skin color.
 Discovering that Michael Jackson, his idol, wasn’t born with fair skin, he wonders if his own white father had once been brown, as he and his mother are.
 When Michael Brown is killed in Ferguson, Z asks his mother if white people are afraid of those who are brown and follows it up with “Is Daddy afraid of us?”

 Mira has been aware of skin color all her life.
 Her parents left India soon after they were married and made their home in New Mexico where “they were the third Indian family to move into the state.”
-Their son and daughter were born in Albuquerque, where they grew up assailed by questions and opinions about their brown skin.
+Mira and her brother are born in Albuquerque, where they grow up assailed by questions and opinions about their brown skin.
 While their classmates want to know if they’re “Indian like feathers or Indian like dots,” when they go to meet their relatives in India, Mira, browner than her brother or parents is characterized as “a darkie.”

 “It makes you seem like a servant,” a cousin explains, “ and the good boys only want to marry wheatish girls so everyone is just feeling bad for your parents.”

-“I’d been the wrong color in America my whole life but it hurt worse somehow, knowing it was the same in a country full of people who (I had thought) looked like me.”
+“I’d been the wrong color in America my whole life,” Mira says, “but it hurt worse somehow, knowing it was the same in a country full of people who (I had thought) looked like me.”

 Mira’s parents had never had a conversation together until after their arranged marriage.
 A happily-wedded couple, they’re certain the same solution will work for their daughter.
 Instead while living in New York City, Mira meets a man who had been her classmate in elementary school.
 When they marry, both Mira’s Christian parents and Jed’s Jewish ones are “warm and welcoming.”

-Written as graphic literature, illustrated by Mira Jacobs, Good Talk conveys emotions and behavior through its drawings as vividly as it does in its honest and thoughtful conversations.
+Composed in the form of graphic literature with its art done by Mira herself, Good Talk conveys emotions and behavior through its drawings as vividly as it does in its honest and thoughtful conversations.
 This is a book that needs to be read and reread, staying in print and placed front and center on shelves in libraries and bookstores.
-It offers no easy answers but a thousand avenues for discussions, now more than ever.~Janet Brown
+It offers no easy answers but shows a thousand avenues for discussions, now more than ever.~Janet Brown

 Masquerade by Mike Fu (Tin House)

 Anyone who has made a round-trip flight across the Pacific knows the price exacted by these hours on a plane.
-Suddenly the traveler has lost control of ordinary life at the end of these journeys, sleeping and waking at times far from one’s normal schedule, feeling ravenous hunger at four in the morning, finding the world at large has taken on an unfamiliar, almost hallucinatory, cast.
-“A legal drug,” Pico Iyer has called jet lag and when it’s mixed with illegal ones or even alcohol, it removes even more controls.
+The traveler often loses control of ordinary life at the end of these journeys, sleeping and waking at times far from one’s normal schedule, feeling ravenous hunger at four in the morning, finding the world at large has taken on an unfamiliar, almost hallucinatory, cast.
+“A legal drug,” Pico Iyer has called jet lag and when mixed with illegal ones or even alcohol, it removes even more controls.

-He has many reasons to feel this way because his entire life has become a liminal space.
+He has many reasons to feel this way.
+His entire life has become a liminal space.
 He was given a job as bartender in a hip Brooklyn hangout after he abandoned his academic career.
-He was forced to move from a small apartment and is now plant-sitting for Selma, an artist who is so perfect she seems like a “splendid illusion.”
+He was forced to move from his apartment and is now plant-sitting for Selma, an artist who is so perfect she seems like a “splendid illusion.”
 He was recently ghosted by a man who seemed to be the perfect boyfriend until he vanished without a word of explanation.
 To cope with his floating existence, Meadow drinks a lot and takes every drug that comes his way.

 To complicate things even more, while searching for his passport several hours before his flight, he comes across an old book on Selma’s shelves.
 Drawn to it because the author and he have the same name, he’s intrigued that the story takes place in Shanghai, where he himself is going.
-Tossing it into his carry-on, he forgets about it in the flurry of living as a temporary guest with his parents and making contact with Selma who is here to launch an art show of her work.
+Tossing it into his carry-on, he forgets about it in the flurry of living with his parents as their temporary guest and making contact with Selma who is here to launch an art show.

-When he dips into this borrowed novel, he’s surprised that he and the narrator seem to be living parallel lives, with each of them attending decadent Shanghai parties.
+When he dips into the novel that he borrowed, he’s surprised that he and the narrator seem to be living parallel lives, with each of them attending decadent Shanghai parties.
 Things become stranger when he returns to Brooklyn.
 The book disappears and resurfaces at odd intervals.
 A man who shows up at closing time in Meadow’s workplace warns him to “pay attention to symbols,” an admonition that he later finds is also given to the narrator of the peculiar book.
 Before this warning is given, Meadow finds a white switchblade that’s been left behind on one of the bar’s tables.
 The same knife is given to the narrator in the novel.

 Selma has mysteriously vanished from Shanghai so Meadow is unable to ask her about the eerie coincidences that he’s found in the book that she owns.
 Meanwhile his life becomes increasingly bizarre, with a bedroom mirror almost liquefying as he stands before it one sleepless night.
 He’s followed by strangers as he makes his way through New York.
 Awakened by pounding on the apartment door one night, he looks out through the peephole and sees Selma standing there, only to have her disappear from view.
 Confronted with someone who looks disturbingly like him, Meadow follows his double who leads him to an off-off-Broadway theater.
 A poster near the theater’s entrance has photos of the actors.
 One of them is the man who ghosted Meadow.